-HEALTH chiefs have come under fire over plans to axe all the beds at a New Forest unit for pensioners suffering from dementia.
+HEALTH chiefs have come under fire over plans to axe all the beds at a New Forest unit for pensioners suffering

 A major review of mental health services in Hampshire could result in the number of inpatient beds for older people being cut by a third.

 Sites affected include the Becton Centre in Fairfield Way, Barton-on-Sea, where all 15 beds will close if the scheme goes ahead.

 Now a leading member of New Forest District Council has hit out at the proposed cuts.

 Councillor Di Brooks, Cabinet member for health and leisure said: “The consultation document acknowledges that the number of older people needing mental health services is set to increase over the

 “The recent census for our area shows a 21 per cent increase in our over-65s and a 35 per cent rise in our over-85s.

 “It seems very unwise to reduce the bed capacity by a third when our population is ageing in this way.”